 Frequency table calculatorA frequency is the number of times a data value occurs.
 For example, if ten students score 90 in statistics, then score 90 has a frequency of 10.
 A frequency is a count of the occurrences of values within a data-set.
 Cumulative frequency is used to determine the number of observations below a particular value in a data set.
 The cumulative frequency is calculated by adding each frequency from a frequency distribution table to the sum of its predecessors.
 The last value will always be equal to the total for all data.
 A relative frequency is a frequency divided by a count of all values.
 Relative frequencies can be written as fractions, percents, or decimals.
 Cumulative relative frequency is the accumulation of the previous relative frequencies.
 The last value will always be equal to 1.

 How to enter data as a frequency table?Simple.
-First-type data elements (separated by spaces or commas, etc.), then type f: and further write the frequency of each data item.
-Each element must have a defined frequency that count of numbers before and after symbol f: must be equal.
+Write data elements (separated by spaces or commas, etc.), then write f: and further write the frequency of each data item.
+Each element must have a defined frequency that counts numbers before and after symbol f: must be equal.
 For example:

 1.1 2.5 3.99